zakhenry/blog-posts/posts/observable-workers-deep-dive/post.md

 As expected, we see a substringDistance of `2` (to get to the expected substring we need to add a `'` and remove a `d`, two changes, distance is `2`).
 We can also see that the `similarityScore` is very high (range is 0-1) so we can expect this search to score highly on this paragraph against other paragraphs.

-Okedokey, we now have a algorithm sorted, and a data flow to manage it.
+Okay, we now have a algorithm sorted, and a data flow to manage it.
 Let's build an app!

 ## Application

-So far we've just been working with single typescript files, to work though our ideas, but now we're going to jump into using a framework as this is much more realistic to our real world problems we hope to solve by understanding this article.
+So far we've just been working with single typescript files, to work through our ideas, but now we're going to jump into using a framework as this is much more realistic to our real world problems we hope to solve by understanding this article.

 I'm going to use Angular, but if you prefer any of the other awesome frameworks don't fret as this is going to be fairly framework agnostic anyway.
-If you've made it this far, it's probably safe to assume you have the basics down pat so I'll gloss over that.
+If you've made it this far, it's probably safe to assume you have the basics of framework development down pat so I'll gloss over that.

 ```
 ng new observable-workers-deep-dive